GOOD FENCES MAKE GOOD NEIGHBORS…

 Today’s neighbors are living proof of that.
 Lyle and Kate Batton had lived next to Dan and Kathy Bylander for 13 years, and the factual recitation in the case makes it pretty clear that they were good neighbors to each other.
 There was a property line between their homes.
 Of course.
 There always is.
 But it wasn’t very important to them.

-Instead, the friendly neighbors freely used each other’s properties, even giving each other permission to plant trees on the other’s properties.
+Instead, the friendly neighbors freely used each other’s properties, even giving each further permission to plant trees on the other’s properties.
 In fact, they did not really know for sure where one property ended and the other began.
 It seems that the Bylanders and the Battons had differing ideas about who owned what, but they were good neighbors.
 The technicalities of ownership were not that important.

 But at last, the Bylanders moved out, and the Hawks moved in.
 The Hawks felt the need for a fence to separate themselves from the Battons, and that’s when the neighbors ceased to be good.